Do You Need a Visa to Visit Tonga?

 • tongapermit@gmail.com

-• +676 26 969
+• +676 26 969 or +676 26 970

 You can also seek advice from your local Tongan consulate/embassy.

-How to Get the Visitor’s Visa if You are Not From a Visa-Exempt Country
+How to Get the Visitor’s Visa if You are Not from a Visa-Exempt Country

-With an Entry Permit, the Visitor’s Visa is granted on entry into Tonga by a Customs Officer.
+With an Entry Permit, the Visitor’s Visa is granted upon entry into Tonga by a Customs Officer.
 Be sure to have a copy of the Entry Permit/written letter of authority with you to be checked by Customs Officers.

-Do You Need a Visa to Visit Tonga?(c) Pixabay
+Tonga Tourist Visa: Do You Need a Visa to Visit Tonga? 🛂 [2023]© TongaPocketGuide.com

-The following conditions apply to both passport-holders from a visa-exempt country and not from a visa-exempt country.
+The following conditions apply to both passport holders from a visa-exempt country and not from a visa-exempt country.

 How Long Can You Stay in Tonga on a Tourist Visa?